-The fuel shall be commercially available, containing 15 percent nitro-methane, and shall be supplied and dispensed by the hosting organization.
+The fuel shall be commercially available, containing not more than 15 percent nitro-methane, and shall be supplied and dispensed by the hosting organization.
 The dispensing operation shall include draining the tank of any existing fuel and then filling from a supply container when the pilot brings the aircraft to the ready box.